LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 - Number of Clauses (`noc_metric`)
 - Depth of Inheritance (`dit_metric`)
-- Coupling Score (`coupling_metric`)
+- Efferent coupling, afferent coupling, instability, and abstractness (`coupling_metric`)
 - Documentation (`doc_metric`)
 - Source code size (`size_metric`)

 All metrics require the source code to be analyzed to be loaded.

-The coupling score method was strongly influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.
+The coupling metric was influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.

 An helper object, `code_metrics`, is also provided allowing running all